 Do you have a love of words?
 Can you tell a sonnet from a limerick?
 Is poetry something you devour with gusto?
 Then you might be just the person we are looking for.
-The History Trust Poetry Takeover is looking for two new student judging panel members to help give feedback and award prizes to this year’s Poetry Takeover entrants.
+The History Trust Poetry Takeover is looking for one or two new student judging panel members to help give feedback and award prizes to this year’s Poetry Takeover entrants.

 Who are you?